divio/divio-cloud-docs/background/addons-basics.rst

 What are addons, and why use them?
 ==================================

-The :ref:`Divio Cloud addons framework <aldryn-addons>` allows packages to be installed and configured very easily and in some cases fully automatically.
+The :ref:`Divio Django addons framework <aldryn-addons>` allows packages to be installed and configured very easily and in some cases fully automatically.